philculling/Weather-Dashboard/README.md

 Bear in mind that if you inspect the html, it's not as empty as it looks, I think the structure may possibly be there already.
 Use this to your advantage.

 FREQUENT TESTS, FREQUENT COMMITS!
-Do something easy: add degrees C, % and KPH to the data being displayed.
-Then look at how Anthony would have used data attributes, etc.
-I think we might have to give it a data attribute and set its source (src) to the correct URL. but this is vague memory talking, you need to look it up!
-Commit: convert icon data from code to visual icon, update text display Before going on to the 5 day forecast, shall we make this a table?
-You could test this knowing you have to change it later into a proper display, or you could try to make it look like the example as you go along.
-Do whatever works best and is testable.

-You will then need to repeat the above process for the 5-day forecast.
+The html for the 5-day forecast section is a section with id forecast.
+That's it.
+Maybe insert 5 Bootstrap cards?
+Look up Bootstrap cards.
+Coffee.
+If you do add cards, immediately commit.

+Repeat the process of getting data from API call to screen.
 Interrogate for 5 days of data as you did for the one day of data.
-Look for where to find the data we need, which is the date, an icon, the temperature and the humidity.
+Look for where to find the data we need, which is the date, an icon, the temperature and the humidity for the next 5 days.
-(You'll need to break this down further, but...)
-Do what we've done many times this week and work out how best to display this data for each of the next 4 or 5 days (4? - check the picture of what it's supposed to end up looking like), e.g. create a div, add text content, append it somewhere.
+Work out how best to display this data for each of the next 5 days, e.g. create a div, add text content, append it somewhere.
+On this occasion it probably would be a good idea to use a table, or revise Bootstrap cards.

+Do a few things that hopefully will be relatively easy:
+- give the top div a border
+- make the search a button
+- change the date in the top div from not being taken from API, but from moment.js then you can format it the way you want

 Work out a way of also taking the userinput and it becoming a button below.
 We did something VERY similar earlier in the week with entering the name of a film into an input box then it became a button we could click on later.
 There is a div with the id history already set up for this.
 It will need to be a clickable button but this may not necessarily be the best point in the task to tackle that.